 It was already mentioned that Cryptonator provides its users with 2-factor authentication — a protection measure that makes it impossible to access the account without the user's mobile device.
 This means of protection proved its efficiency against intruders trying to break into individual accounts.
 2fa became one of the most well-spread protection measures at the market of cryptocurrency-related products.
 Besides 2fa, users may opt to use security email notifications.
 More than that, users are free to specify the trusted IPs so the login attempts coming from the rest addresses won't have any effect.

 90% of all funds are stored offline and the Cryptonator employees have no access to this money.
 It decreases the risks of theft.
 All the traffic on the website is SSL encrypted which makes it harder to hack the wallet website.
 Another important safety feature is that users have full control over their private keys.
 Not all the wallet services provide such an opportunity to the users.

 It's worth mentioning that Cryptonator doesn't follow KYC rules and is not regulated.
 It creates the opportunity for bad actors to create numerous accounts for committing malicious activity but at the same time the company doesn't collect much personal information hence this info cannot be stolen on this platform.

-Despite all of these protection features, many people on the web claim that their money was stolen.
+Despite all of these protection features, some people on the web claim that their money was stolen.
 Unfortunately, it’s impossible to prove or dispute these statements and find out if these problems were addressed by the Cryptonator support team and who to blame.

 Cryptonator is quite a convenient multi-currency wallet with some nice features that are not usual for the most cryptocurrency wallets.
-However, security-wise it's not clear enough if this service is fully trustworthy.

 Write your review